-Two generations later, when Marx shook off his Hegelian influences, he castigated Hegel and the Young Hegelians in The German Ideology (with this caustic paragraph).
+Two generations later, when Marx shakes off his Hegelian influences, he castigates Hegel and the Young Hegelians in The German Ideology with this caustic paragraph:

-The Hegelian philosophy of history is the last consequence, reduced to its "finest expression," of all this German historiography, for which it is not a question of real, nor even of political, interests, but ... as a series of "thoughts" that devour one another and are finally swallowed up in "self-consciousness."I do not dispute that Hegel sees his present as a new epoch.
-In fact, his inclination to see it that way is generational (for example, the so called Jena Circle).1 For Paul Redding this inclination harks back to the beginning of German Idealism:
+The Hegelian philosophy of history is the last consequence, reduced to its "finest expression," of all this German historiography, for which it is not a question of real, nor even of political, interests, but ... as a series of "thoughts" that devour one another and are finally swallowed up in "self-consciousness."No one disputes Hegel's presentism and his inclination being generational (the so called Jena Circle).1 For Paul Redding this inclination harks back to the beginning of German Idealism:

 Idealists from Leibniz to Hegel sought to accommodate and incorporate the modern life together with the distinctive role given to individual subjectivity within it.
 This German Idealismus might be better described in terms of a increasing attempt to locate general phenomena with the modern subjective conception of consciousness. (p.4)II- Hegel's historic argument

-Θ There is nothing unique about X1 other than being trivially "before" of "after" any Xi.
+Θ There is nothing unique about a moment, epoch X1 other than being trivially "before" of "after" any Xi.

 (take a look at this essay by Jan Werner Müller as an intro).

-Even as Koselleck builds his idea of "conceptual history" (or Begriffsgeschichte) he brings back chronological aspects —as he anchors these conceptual transformations.
-Koselleck's point is that the historical experience of time and its meanings during the 1750-1850 period shifts from "timeless" (before M) towards "forward looking-anticipatory" during M. (Coincidence, Hegel belongs to this time).
+Even as Koselleck builds his idea of "conceptual history" (Begriffsgeschichte) he brings back chronological aspects —as he anchors these conceptual transformations.
+Koselleck's point is that the historical experience of time and its meanings during the 1750-1850 period shifts from "timeless" (before M) towards "forward looking-anticipatory" during M. (Coincidence of coincidences, Hegel belongs precisely to this epoch).

 There is a problem with Koselleck idea of Sattelzeit, though.
 How could "new" be oppositional without being implicitly chronological?
 Put differently: How could one address "opposition" (Entgegensetzung) in Hegel, between concepts referring to historic events without implicitly acknowledging change?
-And how can one acknowledge change without chronological time?
+And how can one acknowledge change without the helping hand of chronological time?